 What comprises a ‘judicial officer’ for these purposes varies from state to state, but a private person can’t send a request for service directly to the central authority of the state in which that person wants service to be effected.
 The central authority then arranges for the documents to be served by an appropriate method.
 The UK is a contracting member to the Hague Convention in its own right and hence this will continue to apply despite Brexit.

 Will Brexit change the law that applies to our contracts?

-As of August 2020, the Rome I and Rome II Regulations will become retained EU law and will continue to be used to determine applicable law in the UK.
+The Rome I and Rome II Regulations have become retained EU law and will continue to be used to determine applicable law in the UK.